 One of my biggest fears on our first flight was that my tiny baby would be crying uncontrollably, and everyone on the plane would be shooting daggers in our direction.
 While this situation wouldn’t be pleasant for our baby, us, or anyone else, I’ve come to not worry so much about what other people think.
-Everyone is either a child, was a child, or most likely has a child, so most people are pretty understanding.
+Everyone either is a child, was a child, or has a child, so most people are pretty understanding.

 I think our baby sometimes gets bored with the same two faces popping out from behind a blanket to play peek-a-boo, and he loves attention from just about anyone else.
 On our last few flights, fellow passengers have turned around and leaned over their seat just to say hello or play peek-a-boo, which switched our baby from a few cranky cries to a sweet smile and friendly jabbering.

 4 Travel over a nap time